 Chapter one: General Provisions

-Goods may be admitted and transported to any other place within the State without payment of the customs taxes “duties” against submission of a bail or bank guarantee equivalent to the amount of the customs taxes “duties” payable according to the instructions given by the Director General.
+Goods may be imported and transported to any other location within the country without paying customs duties, provided that a banking guarantee or documented pledge equivalent to the customs duties is presented, according to the instructions issued by the Chairman.

-Bails, bank guarantees and securities shall be released under discharge certificates according to the conditions prescribed by the Director General.
+Bails, bank guarantees and securities shall be released under discharge certificates according to the conditions prescribed by the Chairman.

 Chapter Two: Goods in Transit